The Suicide (play)

 The Suicide is a 1928 play by the Russian playwright Nikolai Erdman.
 Its performance was proscribed during the Stalinist era and it was only produced in Russia several years after the death of its writer.
 Today it is regarded as one of the finest plays to have come out of Communist Russia.

 Plot

 A young, unemployed man, Semyon, believes the answer to his problems is to learn to play the tuba.
 However, his plan fails and he contemplates suicide.
 Because he is committing suicide he is able to write anything in his suicide letter without fear of reprisal from the government.
 His neighbour: Alexander Petrovich, decides to make money from Semyon's misery by selling space in his intended suicide note to several bidders.
-These bidders plan to use Semyon's suicide note to the further and advertise their own individual causes.
+These bidders plan to use Semyon's suicide note to further and advertise their own individual causes.
 The Intelligentsia, represented by Aristarkh, is the first to approach him and is followed by others representing the Proletariat, the business world, the arts, etc.